StephanieRuthJones/backend-assessment/README.md

 - [ ] Create error handling middleware in the `errorHandler.js` file and implement it in the `app.js` file that meets the following requirements:
   - [ ] Logs the error message to the console.
+  - [ ] Returns the error `status` and a JSON object with a `message` key assigned to the error `statusText`.
+Use [Axios Response Schema documentation](https://axios-http.com/docs/res_schema) as needed.
+  - [ ] In the `errorHandler.js` file, create a `notFound` middleware that returns a `404` status and a JSON object with a `message` key assigned to a string that reads, `"Resource not found."`
-- [ ] Refactor the `characters/location/:location` and `characters/:episode` controllers to trigger error handling middleware in their `catch` blocks.
+- [ ] Refactor the `characters/location/:location` controllers to trigger error handling middleware in their `catch` blocks.

-The middleware should:
+### Part V - Set up MongoDB and connect to your application

+- [ ] Set up a MongoDB database
-- [ ] Logs the error message to the console.
+- [ ] Connect it to your application.
-- [ ] Logs the error stack to the console.
+- [ ] Save all sensitive passwords and keys to a `.env` file.
-- [ ] Logs the error status to the console.
+- [ ] Put the `.env` file in your `.gitignore` file.

+### Part VI - Authentication

-- [ ] Logs the error status text to the console.
+- [ ] Create Authentication using JWT
+- [ ] Create a login route that returns a JWT token
-- [ ]
+- [ ] Create a middleware that checks for the JWT token and verifies it